maxe85/TimeOut/README.md

 # TimeOut
-timeout library for arduino created by maxe85
+Arduino library to use timeouts depending on millis() by maxe85

-watch the HowToUse example for all methodes
+watch the HowToUse example for more